dmachard/go-dnscollector/docs/collectors/collector_powerdns.md

 - `sock-rcvbuf` (int) Sets the socket receive buffer in bytes SO_RCVBUF.
 Default to `0`.
   > Set to zero to use the default system value.
 - `reset-conn` (bool) Reset TCP connection on exit.
 Default to `true`.
-  > Specifies whether to send a TCP Reset to force the cleanup of the connection on the remote side when the server exits.
+  > Set whether to send a TCP Reset to force the cleanup of the connection on the remote side when the server exits.
 - `chan-buffer-size` (int) Incoming channel size, number of packet before to drop it.
 Default to `65535`.
-  > Sets the size of the channel buffer used for incoming packets.
-Specifies the maximum number of packets that can be buffered before dropping additional packets.
+  > Specifies the maximum number of packets that can be buffered before dropping additional packets.
 - `add-dns-payload` (bool) Generate and add fake DNS payload.
 Default to `false`.
-  > Enables or disables the generation and addition of a fake DNS payload to the communication packets.
-If set to true, fake DNS payloads will be added.
+  > PowerDNS protobuf message does not contain a DNS payload; use this setting to add a fake DNS payload.

 ## Custom text format